dlt-hub/dlt/docs/website/docs/general-usage/credentials/config_specs.md

 ##### Usage

-- You may just pass the `service.json` as string or dictionary (in code and via config providers).
+- You may just pass the `service.json` as a string or dictionary (in code and via config providers).
 - Or default credentials will be used.

 ```python